 Important update 11/22/2021

-We have unfortunately lost Dr. Bruce Logan this year in August.
+We have unfortunately lost Dr. Bruce Logan this year in September.
 We will still be selling the collection that meant so much to him to others that appreciate it.
-There are still about 500 items to post so we will be posting them as quickly as possible.
 Please send an email if there is something that you are looking for or you would like to see the entire list of items.
 We will also not be doing any consignment sales for others.
 Thank you.

 The study of early surgical procedures and those instruments used to perform them is fascinating: both from the perspective of how they formed the basis of today’s surgical treatment as well as the master craftsmanship that went into the fabrication of the instruments themselves.